omicscodeathon/denguedrug/README.md

 ## Overview
 <p align="justify">
-  In this project, we are building a <i>in silico</i> pipeline to identify novel dengue virus inhibitors.
-We will incorporate Deep/Machine Learning (DL/ML) and molecular modeling techniques into the pipeline.
+  In this project, we are building a <i>in silico</i> pipeline to identify novel Dengue Virus inhibitors.
+We will incorporate Machine Learning (ML) and Molecular Modeling techniques into the pipeline.
 </p>

 <p align="justify">
   Dengue virus (DENV) is a <i>Flaviviridae</i> family member responsible for the most prevalent mosquito-borne viral hemorrhagic fever.
 Dengue virus transmission to humans primarily occurs through mosquito bites from species such as <i>Aedes aegypti</i> and <i>Aedes albopictus</i>, widespread in tropical and subtropical climates, including both urban and rural regions.
 The severe and sometimes fatal diseases known as Dengue hemorrhagic fever (DHF) and Dengue shock syndrome (DSS) can develop in certain people infected with DENV.
 The spread of dengue fever has resulted in several medical emergencies and deaths for which no drug is currently available.
 Despite its prevalence, the treatment administered is symptomatic.
 The structural information available for the DENV presented an opportunity to discover potent antiviral agents capable of disrupting the early stages of DENV infection.
 Our approach seeks to train different machine learning models using the Anti-Dengue dataset from PubChem to distinguish between potential anti-Dengue compounds and non-anti-Dengue compounds.
 Subsequently, we will further screen the predicted compounds against a Dengue protein target for downstream analysis.
-Details of the pipeline can be found in the workflow diagram presented in the "<a href="#description" _originalHref="https://github.com/omicscodeathon/denguedrug/edit/main/README.md#description" title="Detailed Workflow diagram of the project, from Data acquisition to Model implementation and Prediction, as well as Molecular Docking and MD Simulations.">description</a>" below.
+Details of the pipeline can be found in the workflow diagram presented in the "<a href="#description" _originalHref="https://github.com/omicscodeathon/denguedrug/edit/main/README.md#description" title="Detailed Workflow diagram of the project, from Data acquisition to Model implementation and Prediction, as well as Molecular Docking and MD Simulations.">description</a>" section.
+Regions of high prevalence of Dengue virus infection have been highlighted on the figure below.
 </p>
 <br>